Joanne Rout

 Joanne Elizabeth Rout, née Round (born 1975, Bishop Auckland, England) is a retired British Paralympic swimmer.
 Joanne came to national attention when she competed in the 1988 Seoul Paralympics.
-Round was the youngest member of the Great Britain Team, undeterred by the age and experience of the athletes around her.
+Round was the youngest member of the Great Britain Team aged just 12 years old, undeterred by the age and experience of the athletes around her.
 She won two Gold and three Silver medals and remains to this day the youngest British Gold Medal winning Paralympian.

 Personal life

 Born on 31 October 1975, Round and her family soon moved south to Royal Tunbridge Wells.
 There Round attended Bishops Down Primary School and then went on to Bennett Memorial Diocesan School.

 Round, who has a congenital limb deficiency, is missing her left arm from just below the elbow.
 She became interested in swimming at a very young age and swam for Monson Swimming Club.

 She has maintained her interest in her sport and is now a qualified swimming teacher and volunteers at Beacon Swimming Club within the Life Saving section.